-- 1. These wells are located in a fenced area on top of the hill in Hidden Springs.
-All wells are in the same gated area. - 2.
-Sampling must be coordinated with David Davila (David.Davila@saws.org) ahead of time.
-If David is not available contact Jeff Haby, contact information is on the off-post well owner contact information spreadsheet.
-Meet San Antonio Water System (SAWS)
+1. These wells are located in a fenced area on top of the hill in Hidden Springs.
+All wells are in the same gated area.

-- crew at the gate to Hidden Springs (last gate to the right on Aue Road).
-SAWS crew has gate code and will escort sampling crew to wells. - 3.
+- 2. Sampling must be coordinated with Jeff Haby ahead of time.
+Meet San Antonio Water System (SAWS) crew at the gate to Hidden Springs (last gate to the right on Aue Road).
+SAWS crew has gate code. - 3.
 SAWS crew will turn on well pumps as needed. - 4.
 When well pump is turned on record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
-Collect sample and notify SAWS crew to turn off well pump and turn on next well pump to be sampled. - 6.
-When sampling is complete, SAWS crew will return well pumps to proper settings and lock the gate.
+Collect sample and notify SAWS crew to turn off well pump and turn on next well pump to be sampled.

-- 1. Stop by SA Self Storage office to arrange access, a representative will escort field crew to the well or provide a key and gate code for access.
-The well is located just inside the farthest gate west, in small metal building, (Appendix A, Figure I10-2). - 2.
-Unlock well house using key provided by well owner. - 3.
+- 1. Stop by SA Self Storage office to arrange access, a representative will escort field crew to the well, which is located just inside the farthest gate west, in small metal building, (Appendix A, Figure I10-2). - 2.
+Unlock wellhouse using key provided by well owner. - 3.
 Use the existing fire house to purge the pressure tank and engage the well pump. - 4.
 From the well head record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
-Collect sample, turn off all water, and return the well house to the condition it was in upon arrival.
-Return key to SA Self Storage office when finished.
+Collect sample and turn off all water and return the well house to the condition it was in upon arrival.

 - 1. Enter the property at the driveway where boulders are blocking it, you can squeeze between them.
 The well is located to the right of the entrance toward the middle of the lot.
-Upon entering head back toward the east (right) side of property.
+Upon entering head back toward the the east (right) side of property.
 The well is surrounded by large rocks to keep equipment from damaging it (Appendix A, Figure I10-4). - 2.
 Use the CSSA on-post key to open the well cap. - 3.
-This well contains no pump and is not in use.
+This well contains no pump and is not in use at this time.
 Use a bailer to collect the sample from this well.
 Also, take one pH, temperature, and conductivity reading. - 4.
 Lock well and return everything as it was.

 - 1. Stop by Gentry Research & Development Corp., located in the building to the west of the gas station (suite 101), and let them know you are there to sample the well. - 2.
-Well is located in fenced area to the right of the shopping center (Appendix A, Figure I10-5).
-Someone from the office will unlock the gate for access to the well. - 3.
+Well is located in fenced area to the right of the shopping center.
+Well owner has the key to open the gate. - 3.
 Open drain valve at the bottom of the cistern to engage well pump.
 Pipe wrench may be needed. - 4.
 After well pump engages purge at wellhead.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
-Collect sample from wellhead tap.

-6. Make sure drain valve is closed and wellhead tap is turned off before leaving.
-Lock the gate behind you.
+Collect sample from wellhead tap. - 6.
+Make sure drain valve is closed and wellhead tap is turned off before leaving.

-- 1. Stop by the sport court office and let them know you are going to sample the well at the back of the property.
-Follow driveway back and look for the black poly tank, well is in the brown well house, see Appendix A, Figure I10-7. - 2.
+- 1. Well is located at back of property, follow driveway back and well is to the left in a brown well house, see Appendix A, Figure I10-7.
+A new well house has been installed and is not seen in this photo.
+If the well house is locked stop in the sport court office and ask for the key. - 2.
 Purge holding tank from valve between well house and holding tank, which will engage the well pump. - 3.
-Use a ladder to access lid on top of the poly tank.
-Water from the wellhead will fill tank from pvc pipe coming into top of poly tank.
-Record pH, temperature, and conductivity readings from until parameters stabilize, record approximate gallons purged. - 4.
-Collect the sample from this location as well.
-This is the closest access point from the wellhead. - 5.
-Make sure all water is turned off, lid on poly tank is secured, and valves are closed before leaving.
+A ladder is needed to collect the sample.
+Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 4.
+Use the ladder to open the holding tanks lid located on top of the tank and collect the sample from the pipe coming into holding tank, directly from the wellhead. - 5.
+Make sure all water is turned off and valves closed before leaving.